tubearchivist/tubearchivist/README.md

 ### Some notes:
 - This will **consume** the files you put into the import folder: Files will get converted to mp4 if needed (this might take a long time...) and moved to the archive, *.json* files will get deleted upon completion to avoid having doublicates on the next run.
-- Mabe start with a subset of your files to import to make sure everythings goes well...
+- Maybe start with a subset of your files to import to make sure everything goes well...
 - Follow the logs to monitor progress and errors: `docker-compose logs -f tubearchivist`.